Civil Engineering (MSc)

 How will I be supported?

-In addition to the broad range of support services provided centrally by Cardiff University, students with specific needs will be supported as required.
+In addition to the broad range of support services provided centrally by Cardiff University, our Senior Personal Tutor will be available to help and advise on any personal matters.

 What skills will I practise and develop?